-1. Consider Incorporating.The business year-end is a good moment to reflect on your business organization or lack thereof.
-A Sole Proprietorship is the most common form for small businesses to take, but is it really the best choice for your business?
-As you prepare your tax forms, calculate how much you would have to pay if you were to convert your business to a Corporation or an LLC.
-If you are considering incorporating, doing so with a January 1st effective date can make preparing your annual financial statements less complicated.
+Business year-end is a good time to reflect on your business organization.
+A sole proprietorship is the most common form for small businesses to take, but is it really the best choice for your business?
+As you prepare your tax forms, calculate the taxes you would have to pay if you were to convert your business to a corporation or an LLC.
+If you are considering incorporating, targeting a January 1st effective date can make preparing your annual financial statements less complicated.
 Get the help you need to incorporate your business.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.